teklynk/raspi-streamer/readme.md

 - That's it.
 No need to manually install.
 - Review the `install.sh` script if you would like to see what it installs and how.

-# Basic authentication
-- username: admin
-- password: abc123
-- You can change this in the `.auth` file.

 # Additional Notes
 - __Samba Setup:__
   - Customize the Samba configuration (smb.conf) according to your security and network requirements.